San Francisco 49ers vs. Chicago Bears NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- San Francisco's games this season have gone over 39.5 points five of seven times.

-- Chicago and its opponents have combined to score more than 39.5 points in two games this season.
+- San Francisco and its opponents have gone over the current 39.5-point total in five of seven games (71.4%) this season.

 - The combined points per game average of the two teams, 36.9, is 2.6 points fewer than Sunday's over/under.